 You can select any metric available in your account, either by searching for it or finding it in the dropdown.

 - Decide how the metric will be calculated

 There are different ways to build a card around each metric.
 For example, if you're analyzing order data, you can report on the total number of orders (COUNT) or the total value of all of those orders (SUM).
 Here are the different ways you can calculate each metric for a card:

-- Counts (COUNTS): This will show a count of all events for your selected metric.
+- Counts (COUNTS): a count of all events for your selected metric.

-For example, if you choose COUNTS with the Placed Order metric, we'll show you the total number of Placed Order that took place on each day/week/month.
+For example, if you choose COUNTS with the Placed Order metric, we'll show you the total number of orders placed on each day/week/month.

-- Sum (SUM): This will show a summed up value total for all events of your selected metric; this is only relevant for metrics that have a monetary value associated with them.
-For example, if you choose SUM with the Placed Order metric, and there were two Placed Order events within the timespan you select, both with the value $15, the sum will be $30.
+- Sum (SUM): a summed up value total for all events of your selected metric; this is only relevant for metrics that have a monetary value associated with them.
+For example, if you choose SUM with the Placed Order metric, and there were two placed order events within the timespan you select, both with the value $15, the sum will be $30.

-- Counts (COUNTS): This will show a count of all events for your selected metric.
+- Counts (COUNTS): a count of all events for your selected metric.

 - Add a modifier

 Adding a modifier will allow you to build a more tailored graph or chart around your selected metric:

 - Group values: Cluster the data by a grouping you specify.
 For example, if you want to compare open rates between email domains, you can group by Email Domain.
 You could also group Placed Order events by gender (if you have "gender" recorded on profiles as a custom property).